paulorsfaria/42_Fractol_Resources/README.md

 Now, you might be wondering about higher order polynomial formulas.

 - A Quartic formula exists but no one really uses it in practice due to its complexity.
 - After that, there is no analogous formula to solve Quintic or higher order polynomials.
+This is know as the **Unsolvability of the Quintic**.

 In other words, it is possible to prove that for an extensive set of standard functions (that use $+$, $-$, $*$, $/$, and $\sqrt[n]{ }$, $sin$, $cos$, $exp$, $log$, etc), there is no way to combine them together that allows us to plug in the coefficients of quintic polynomial and always get out a root.

+This unsolvability issue in a way doesn't matter because we have other ways to approximate a solution to this kind of equation with whatever level of precision necessary.

+A common way to achieve this is by applying **Newton's Method**.

 ___
 ## Fractal Generation Techniques
 ### Escape-Time Fractals